-Qualifying events which end eligibility (such as divorce) must be reported immediately.
+Qualifying events which end eligibility (such as divorce, the re-marriage of a surviving dependent, placement in State or Federal custody, etc.) must be reported immediately.
 Stepchildren must be removed from coverage by the policyholder at the time of a divorce.
 For purposes of eligibility, the term "immediately" shall mean as soon as practically possible and, in no case, greater than thirty (30) days from the date of the event, e.g. divorce.
-The policyholder is responsible for notifying PEIA of the divorce, in writing, by completing and submitting either an online transaction in the Manage My Benefits system or a Change In Status form and providing a copy of the divorce decree.
+The policyholder is responsible for notifying PEIA of the divorce, in writing, by completing and submitting either an online transaction in the Manage My Benefits system or a Change in Status form and providing a copy of the divorce decree.
 Divorce cannot be reported by phone call or email.